Lexington Federal Crimes Lawyer

 Your family, your career, and future are all at stake.
 Unlike crimes at the state level, federal crimes are handled by the United States Attorney’s office.

 These prosecutors are often at the top of their fields, have more resources, and are zealous in pursuit of a conviction.
-At Suhre & Associates, LLC, we have the most highly-qualified, well-respected federal crimes lawyers in the state of Kentucky.
+At Suhre & Associates DUI and Criminal Defense Lawyers, we have the most highly-qualified, well-respected federal crimes lawyers in the state of Kentucky.
 Federal prosecutors fight hard.
 We fight back.

-Why Hire Suhre & Associates, LLC, if Charged with a Federal Crime?
+Why Hire Suhre & Associates DUI and Criminal Defense Lawyers, if Charged with a Federal Crime?

-Why Hire Suhre & Associates, LLC, if Charged with a Federal Crime?
+Why Hire Suhre & Associates DUI and Criminal Defense Lawyers, if Charged with a Federal Crime?

-Suhre & Associates is a renowned, highly respected criminal defense firm in the Commonwealth of Kentucky.
+Suhre & Associates DUI and Criminal Defense Lawyers is a renowned, highly respected criminal defense firm in the Commonwealth of Kentucky.
 We know what we are up against when we deal with federal prosecutors and we know what it will take to do battle with them.

 Our knowledge and skills are on par and we have significant resources and a network of experts at our fingertips.